Aayush1003/Aayush1003/README.md

 - 👋 Hi, I’m @Aayush1003
 - 👀 I’m interested in Angular,ReactJS,AI,Cloud(AWS,Azure),Docker and Spring Boot.
-- 🏫 I’m currently learning Devops and Cloud
+- 🏫 I'm an expert in DevOps and Cloud technologies, and I'm continuously expanding my knowledge in the field
 - 🌱 I’m currently working as System Engineer at TCS
 - 💞️ I’m looking to collaborate on  Spring Boot,Devops,Angular and ReactJS  Project
 - 💬 Ask me about Frontend Development, MERN & JAVA Full Stack Development, Data Structure and Algorithm